-“As someone who’s owned three Rhodes and played a lot of Rhodes pianos I have been sceptical of Electric Piano samples in the past, and I’ve tried a lot of Rhodes emulators and samples and software.
+“As someone who’s owned three Rhodes and played a lot of Rhodes pianos I have been skeptical of Electric Piano samples in the past, and I’ve tried a lot of Rhodes emulators and samples and software.
 Session Keys Electric S is the best hands-down that I’ve ever used and I can’t imagine ever being without it.
 It’s something I will use every day, no exaggeration.
 I love it.”

 You heard it from him first – words of praise from Rhodes aficionado Stephen Gallagher for the Session Keys Electric S, our Suitcase piano instrument.
 Gallagher is an award-winning composer and music editor, working from his native New Zealand on projects as varied as Hollywood blockbusters, independent documentaries and online web series, with household names including Peter Jackson, Brian Eno, Ed Sheeran and Nick Cave.
 He is a passionate devotee of the Rhodes, and hugely excited by e-instruments’ authentic emulation of its sound.
 He talks to us about his love of the instrument and how he’s adapted to life after five years working on the epic Hobbit trilogy.